 A conference bridge allows a group of people to participate in a phone call.
 It is usually done by inviting participants to dial into a virtual meeting room.
-This can be done from the participants own phone, making it a great option for home workers, distance workers and remote workers to keep in touch.
+This can be done from the participant's own phone, making it an excellent option for home workers, distance workers and remote workers to keep in touch.

 Multiple conference rooms

 Depending on the hardware, typically, it is possible to support multiple conference rooms containing multiple participants.

 Graphical User Interface